-Have you been researching Prefabricated Homes, Kit Homes or Modular Homes and thought many resemble a tin shed, granny flat or the old mining donga?
+Have you have ever researched Prefabricated Homes, Kit Homes or Modular Homes and thought they resembled a tin shed or granny flat?

 Well things have changed!
-Systems have been simplified, their technology advanced and made more readily available.
-These homes are now more architectural in their design, more efficient in their build, more comfortable in their use and cheaper to run.
+Systems have been simplified, the technology has advanced and made more readily available.
+These kit homes are now more architectural in their design, more efficient in their build and more comfortable and economical in their use.

 It’s easy to get confused between factory designed transportable homes and those designed modular for the purpose of living and fitting within a traditional residential area.
-We can now craft homes from a palette of materials common to truly architectural homes, homes that no longer sit to a rectangle but morph to take advantage of the site, aspect, views and function.
+We can now craft homes from a palette of materials common to truly architectural homes, homes that no longer are just a box but morph to take advantage of the site, aspect, views and function.

-What the differences might be greater, in simple terms; fabrication of a home's major components offsite - precision components are formed in the factory, delivered to site and installed fast.
+In simple terms; it’s when the fabrication of a home's major components takes place offsite - precision components are formed in the factory, delivered to site and installed fast.

 In the case of SipForm products such as the floor, wall and roof panels; each are precision engineered and made ready for installation offsite.
 When delivered to site they are installed quickly to form the envelope of the home - this means the home gets to lock-up FAST!!

-Homes built using this method often prove a 20-30% cost reduction over conventional methods due in part to the interest savings from the speed in delivery of the final home.
+Kit homes often prove a 20-40% cost reduction over conventional methods due to the interest savings from the speed in delivery of the final home.
 Think about how much interest you'd normally pay just watching each individual brick being laid.

 And remember despite these time and money savings, your home is more energy efficient saving more dollars in the longer term.
 Oh and then there are those other things - storm resistance, bush fire resistance and termite resistance and significantly less site disturbance.